The U.S. higher education system uses some specialized terms. This listing will help familiarize you with them.

 academic year: The period of formal instruction, which is usually September to May.
 It may be divided into terms of varying lengths, such as semesters, trimesters, or quarters.

-ACT: a curriculum-based multiple-choice assessment that tests reading, English, mathematics, and science, with an optional essay section.
-Offered 5 times a year outside the US, the ACT test is accepted by all 2- and 4-year colleges and universities in the US, and hundreds of institutions around the world.
+ACT: A curriculum-based multiple-choice assessment that tests reading, English, mathematics, and science, with an optional essay section.
+The ACT is widely accepted at accredited two and four-year colleges and universities in the United States, and hundreds of institutions around the world.

 add/drop: A process at the beginning of a term whereby students can delete and add classes with an instructor's permission.